9 Tips for Pregnancy on a Budget

 9. Know Your Mental Health

-Be aware of your mental health throughout the pregnancy and after.
-Get help when and if you need it including therapy and medication.
-Taking supplements, eating and sleeping well, exercise, getting outside and having a community all help.
+Taking supplements, eating and sleeping well, exercising, getting outside and having a community all help.

-However, many women, including myself, have issues throughout and/or after the pregnancy.
-This is ok, it is normal but you need to get help.
-Too often, I would try to be strong only to break down in a big way especially when pregnant.
+Too often, I would try to be strong only to break down in a big way, especially when pregnant.

-Be open and honest with your medical team and if you are not comfortable with them, or if they are the cause of some of the issues (as it was for me) then be open with someone.
-Seek out your own psychologist or counsellor but do not do it alone!
+Be open and honest with your medical team and if you are not comfortable with them, or if they are the cause of some of the issues, then be open with someone.

 Get a mental health plan from your GP or access the free mental health service through your hospital for pregnant mothers.
 Do what you need to take care of your mental health.